Unveiling LLMs: The Evolution of Latent Representations in a Dynamic Knowledge Graph

 \section{Introduction}

-Several studies have demonstrated the ability of Large Language Models (LLMs) of storing and recalling an impressive variety of common-sense and factual knowledge~\citep{meng2022locating, jiang2020can, shin2020autoprompt, petroni2019language, brown2020language}.
-However, exploring how LLMs leverage this knowledge and their underlying reasoning process remains an ongoing research challenge.
-In this work, we address three main research questions: (i) Which factual knowledge do LLMs use to assess claims' truthfulness? (ii) How does this factual knowledge evolve across layers? (iii) Are there any distinctive patterns in this evolution?
+Several studies have demonstrated the ability of Large Language Models (LLMs) to store and recall an impressive variety of common-sense and factual knowledge~\citep{meng2022locating, jiang2020can, shin2020autoprompt, brown2020language, petroni2019language}.
+However, investigating how LLMs leverage this knowledge and their reasoning remains an ongoing research challenge.
+This work studies LLMs' knowledge resolution mechanism and represents its underlying evolution as a dynamic knowledge graph.
+It addresses three research questions: (i) Which factual knowledge do LLMs use to assess input truthfulness? (ii) How does this knowledge evolve across layers? (iii) Are there any distinctive patterns in its evolution?